moledet/jQueryTemplateLoader/README.md

 request on first appear on page.

 > **cacheTime** - default null, the time in milliseconds of caching templates.
-After expire on appear, load, click or hover the template will be refreshed with ajax request and new set to indexDB.
+After expire on appear, load, click or hover the template will be refreshed with ajax request and new set html data to indexDB as new cache.

 > **sourceTemplateAttribute** - default 'data-template-src', the attribute of link to html into template place.